 A specialist may recommended surgery as a treatment option for adults if non-operative treatments do not relieve the pain or symptoms.
 Surgery may also be needed for patients whose curves are progressing, or are starting to experience symptoms i.e. numbness, weakness, or pain.
 In general, curves greater than 45 degrees are best treated with surgery.

 The goal through surgery is to first remove the pressure on the nerves.
-Correcting scoliosis through surgery is to offer the least invasive and safest procedure, while relieving scoliosis pain and preventing the curvature from getting worse.
+Scoliosis treatment through surgery is to offer the least invasive and safest procedure, while relieving scoliosis pain and preventing the curvature from getting worse.

 Exercise Is Possible With Adult Scoliosis

 Many who have scoliosis are told to limit activities.
 However, physically activity can help people with scoliosis, as it is less likely they will be symptomatic.
 If overweight, weight loss can help reduce scoliosis symptoms.
 And it is important to monitor bone density and seek treatment if osteoporosis is present.

 Chiropractors look for immovable or stuck joints in the spine and try to realign them and get them moving again.
 With scoliosis it’s not joint mobility that is the issue.
 It is the how the location of the joints are not properly aligned.
 Scoliosis treatment with traditional chiropractic can actually put more pressure on the spinal joints, aggravating the surrounding nerves and leading to the scoliosis becoming worse.
 Therefore, a chiropractor that is trained to diagnose and perform scoliosis treatment should be sought out.

 - X-rays allow doctors to measure the three-dimensional curve of the patient’s spine to determine the best method of treatment.

 - Chiropractic treatment for scoliosis involves regular adjustments, with hands or a device.
 With the goal to realign the muscles, bones and joints.